Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 Pros

-- Outstanding surface debris pick up on hard floors and carpets
+- Outstanding surface debris pickup on hard floors and carpets

 - Excellent deep cleaning (above 90%) using the max setting